Wind-protocol/PopHeadz-API/README.md

 * In your `.env` file, find the variable named `ADMIN_KEY` and give it a text string as a value.
 * Pass the value with requests in an `admin_key` header.

-## Making requests

-You can make requests to the API using curl on the command line or from any API client.
-Grab your API base URL when you remix the project–you can get it by clicking __Show__.

-[Glitch](https://glitch.com) is a friendly community where millions of people come together to build web apps and websites.

-- Need more help?
-[Check out our Help Center](https://help.glitch.com/) for answers to any common questions.
-- Ready to make it official?
-[Become a paid Glitch member](https://glitch.com/pricing) to boost your app with private sharing, more storage and memory, domains and more.